noahehall/theBookOfNoah/web_technoligies/core/_css.md

 # values and units
   - numbers e.g. `20`
   - percentage e.g. `20%`
+  - absolute units
+    - cm	Centimeters	1cm = 96px/2.54
+    - mm	Millimeters	1mm = 1/10th of 1cm
+    - Q	Quarter-millimeters	1Q = 1/40th of 1cm
+    - in	Inches	1in = 2.54cm = 96px
+    - pc	Picas	1pc = 1/16th of 1in
+    - pt	Points	1pt = 1/72th of 1in
+    - px	Pixels	1px = 1/96th of 1in
+  - relative units
+    - em	Font size of the parent element.
+    - ex	x-height of the element's font.
+    - ch	The advance measure (width) of the glyph "0" of the element's font.
+    - rem	Font size of the root element.
+    - lh	Line height of the element.
+    - vw	1% of the viewport's width.
+    - vh	1% of the viewport's height.
+    - vmin	1% of the viewport's smaller dimension.
+    - vmax	1% of the viewport's larger dimension.
   - colors
     - keywords e.g. `red`
     - hexadecimal e.g. `#ff0000`